FcMarz/My-First-Project/README.md

 main()
 ```

+* In context of horning the “hard candies”.
+* By language learner.
+Learner, Teachers, will all be affected
+* It might also generate a new service (value) for monetisation - proof reading.

 ## Data sources and AI methods
 Where does your data come from?
 Do you collect it yourself or do you use data collected by someone else?